 Which binding is best for your on demand PDF print?
 It all depends on how you plan to use the final print, and how many pages are in it.

-Lay flat bindings (GBC Comb, Plastic Coil, and Wire-o) are best if you need to write in your document, but bindings that are more book-like (Velo) are better if you need to turn pages quickly & don't need to write into it.
+Lay flat bindings (GBC Comb, Plastic Coil, and Wire-o) are best if you need to write in your document.
 These types all have varying maximum sheet capacities, so considering which binding will fit on your document matters also.
 Then a binding like three hole punch (3HP) is more flexible if you plan to add more pages or generally update your document.

 There are several different choices for binding an on demand PDF print based on your situation. printMe1.com offers all of the bindings listed above.
 Choose the one that works best for you!